rknightuk/studs-theme/readme.md

 Custom fields:
 - `post_tags` - As above
-- `sets` - HTML list of sets mentioned in a post
+- `post_sets` - List of sets mentioned in a post, parsed as Brickset links
 - `source` - Original source for a linked post (non DF-style linked posts)